-Quinault Water Protection Project
+Quinault Water Protection Program

-The Quinault Water Protection Project believes that water is a life force on the Quinault Indian Nation lands.
+The Quinault Water Protection Program believes that water is a life force on the Quinault Indian Nation lands.
 Water moves in the form of ocean, river, glacier, lake, fog, wetland, seep and spring, not to mention 120 inches of annual rain.

 Three major rivers, the Queets, Raft, and Quinault, flow west from the Olympic Mountains across the Quinault Indian Nation to the ocean.
 For centuries villages have been raised along the banks of these rivers that provide spawning and rearing grounds for a diversity of fish including the iconic “blueback” sockeye salmon, steelhead, bull trout, coho, chinook and chum salmon.